bioinfo-ut/cRegions/README.md

-### Calculate observed  frequences and predicted proportions for each nucleotide.
+### Calculate observed and predicted nucleotide frequences or proportions for each position in the codon alignment.
 text

 Usage: <br>